bagder/libcurl-video-tutorials/README.md

 12. do two transfers in parallel with the multi API

 13. do many parallel transfers and add new ones before all the existing are done

+## Request episodes!

+If you have additional ideas or thoughts of more topics and angles to cover, please file an issue and explain!